theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart1.md

 *Antti Karkman and Jenni Hultman*

-# Metagenome analysis for bird feces dataset
+# Metagenome analysis of bird feces dataset
 Log into Taito, either with ssh (Mac/Linux) or PuTTy (Windows)
 # Data download
 First set up the course directory, make some folders and then download the data.